hubblec4/Matroska-Chapters-Specs/chapters.md

 # Chapters

-The Matroska Chapters system can be simple but also a complex
+The Matroska Chapters system can be `Simple Chapters` but also a complex

 ## Edition entry